Skip to content

 • The install-on-car section is hidden -- detailing products are reusable inventory, not per-car installations

 The Parts and Consumables sub-tabs keep the original Add Part / Add Item flow unchanged.
+Detailing products you add here are available in the Products used picker when you log a detailing service record.

 Categories